 - TPVs directly target the core attraction of the people-smuggler business model — permanent resettlement in Australia as a first-world country through bypassing immigration or humanitarian visa processes.

-- This market outcome is weakened or removed by the reinstitution of TPVs without affecting the right to claim asylum by anyone or our national responsibility to provide such protection.
+- This market outcome is weakened or removed by the institution of TPVs without affecting the right to claim asylum by anyone or our national responsibility to provide relevant protection.

 - Restores public confidence in our national ability to control potentially wayward asylum seekers

 - Public confidence is restored or strengthened by TPVs because any security risks, or the willingness or not among authorised and unauthorised arrivals to accept residence or potential citizenship obligations, can be more effectively managed in the long-term community interest.

 - Especially by being able to swiftly review or withdraw TPVs, or add additional control measures or incentives, as necessary.

 - Combats criminal conspiracies within Australia

 - TPVs help combat growing criminal conspiracies within Australia aimed at achieving permanent residence, and consequently Australian citizenship, by those illegally avoiding our immigration processes through concocting bogus claims for asylum.